Inviscid Water-Waves and interface modeling: Singular integrals representation at fixed time

-To apply Proposition~\ref{prop-Green}, in order to obtain a representation formula, we first need to extend continuously the potential $\phi_{F}$ or the stream functions $\psi_{F}$ or $\tilde\psi_{F}\,$.
+Now that we have established Lemma~\ref{stream_vortex} and \eqref{uR-pot}, and in order to apply Proposition~\ref{prop-Green} to obtain a representation formula, we first need to extend continuously the potential $\phi_{F}$ or the stream functions $\psi_{F}$ or $\tilde\psi_{F}\,$.
 Extending the potential is related to the fluid charge method developed in \cite{ADL}.
 This method is unfortunately not relevant for a free surface problem, see Remark~\ref{rem-FCM}.

 We, therefore, prefer to extend the stream functions continuously.
 This is equivalent to assuming the continuity of the normal part of the velocity across the boundary.
 Such an extended vector field is divergence free in the whole domain $\D\,$, hence can be written using a stream function, and the boundaries can be interpreted as vortex sheets, corresponding to the jump in the tangential velocity.